jeremiah-wa/FYP/README.md

 - Preferably run notebook cell by cell.
 Some of the cells (validation, testing and recommendation generation, etc.) require extensive processing time.
 - The results will print on corresponding csv files

+The dataset used for the experiment (TripAdvisor.csv) was filtered from a SQL table (review.sql).
+I used the tripadvisor.sql to query the table and retrieve a Tripadvisor table which i then exported to csv.
+This is the dataset I used to conduct the experiments.

 ### TripAdvisor dataset

-- create table (dataframe) from TripAdvisor dataset filtered from TripAdvisor SQL relational
+This cell creates table (dataframe) from TripAdvisor dataset filtered from TripAdvisor SQL relational

 ### Pre-processing

+After filtering the data from the SQL files.
+Some extra pre-processing was required.
+This involved the following:
-- Removing duplicates: remove multiple reviews of a distinct hotel by one user.
+- **Removing duplicates:** remove multiple reviews of a distinct hotel by one user.
+This
-- Ensure each user has rated at least 3 different hotels and each hotel has atleast 3 ratings
-- parsing html: removing tag and other syntax from review text
+- **parsing html:** removing tag and other syntax from review text

+I had not accounted for duplicate reviews in the original dataset.
+To account for the offset created when I removed the duplicates the minimum number of reviews per user and hotel had to be reset to 3.
+This was still a  sufficient number of reviews for the training, validation, test split.

 ### User-item Matrix